 Don't you just love rich people?
 And I'm not talking, the work hard, save wisely, spend liberally rich people.
 I'm talking the grew up knowing they'd never have to do anything they never wanted to a day in their life, have the bank account to make any insanely silly thing a reality, rich people.

 C.K.G.
-Billings - as if the name didn't already drip with dollar signs - grew up in a hyper wealthy Chicago family, a true child of the ultra excessive Gilded Age.
-With his father's business in the gas light industry, and his involvement in a little up and comer called the Coke Company, C.K.G. spent the latter half of his life making it rain, living out his love of all things equestrian.
+Billings - if ever a name dripped with dollar signs - grew up in a hyper wealthy Chicago family, a child of the ultra excessive Gilded Age.
+With his father's business in the gas light industry, and his involvement in a little up and comer called the Coke Company, Billings spent the latter half of his life making it rain, living out his love of all things equestrian.

-Not a party of note that decade was thrown without the involvement of Louis Sherry, restaurateur, caterer and hotelier extraordinaire.
-Sherry, who had planned to cater the event, offered quite the opulent alternative to his anxious client - and so Billings's 36 guests filed into the grand ballroom of Sherry's (think the Polo Bar meets Le Coucou of its day) to find a floor covered with turf, walls decorated with woodland scenes, and a horse saddled up for each of them, complete with attached trays and saddlebags filled with iced bottles of champagne which riders could sip through a connected tube.
+Not a party of note that decade took place without the involvement of Louis Sherry, restaurateur, caterer and hotelier extraordinaire.
+Sherry, who had planned to cater the event, offered up a perfectly opulent venue alternative to his anxious client - and so Billings's 36 guests filed into the grand ballroom of Sherry's (think Polo Bar meets Le Coucou).
+The floor covered with turf, the walls decorated with woodland scenes, and 36 horses sporting dining trays and saddlebags filled with iced bottles of champagne which riders could sip through a connected tube.
 All in all, the evening cost upwards of $50,000.
 So, you know, just a quarter of the project it was meant to fete.